Sustainability Exchange Project Proposals

 - We need additional time to do advisor/client matchmaking for these proposals.

-- We will be in touch with you with feedback about your proposal in mid-March
+- We will be in touch with you with feedback about your proposal in mid-October

-Fall projects begin on the first day of classes in the last week of August.
+Fall projects begin on the first day of classes in mid-January.

 The project proposal form below will ask you to submit a 250-word description of your project, in addition to some information about you and your organization or department.